 Visakhapatnam: BJP leaders placed under house arrest

-Visakhapatnam : BJP leaders alleged that the YSRCP government is pasting stickers and renaming the projects owing them up and if anyone questions them, the ruling party intimidates them with arrests and cases.
+Visakhapatnam: The BJP leaders allege that the YSRCP government is known as the government of stickers and renaming the projects after it.
+If anyone questions them, the ruling party intimidates and arrests them.

-BJP state general secretary and former MLC P V N Madhav expressed ire that the officials are extending support to the ruling party even as its ‘craziness’ increases with each passing day.
+BJP State general secretary and former MLC PVN Madhav expressed his ire that the officials are extending support to the ruling party even as its craziness increases with each passing day.

-Expressing his anger over the government, Madhav said the city police had arrested the BJP leaders who wanted to stage a protest in a peaceful manner.
+Expressing his anger over the government, Madhav said the city police had arrested the BJP leaders who want to stage a protest in a peaceful manner.

+Does Chief Minister YS Jagan Mohan Reddy aspire to be a permanent CM of Andhra Pradesh?
+Madhav questioned.

-He expressed concern that the Chief Minister would name all the districts and even the state after YSR.
+He worried that the Chief Minister would name all the districts and even the state after YSR.

 Madhav alleged that the officials are acting against the norms to please government heads.

-He said that they would continue their fight until the name of Seethakonda is restored.
+Madhav mentioned that they would continue their fight until the name of Seethakonda is rechristened.